pmcalabrese/node-scaffolder/README.md

-# Node Project Generator
+# node-scaffolder

-Node Project Generator (NPG) is an interactive command line tool to create Node.js project quickly.
+Node-scaffolder is an interactive command line tool to create Node.js project quickly.
 With it, with just 3 questions (which takes 10 seconds) you can scaffold a project with your favorite language (JS or TS) bundler (Babel, Webpack 4, Rollup, TSC) and test setup.

 ## Install

-    npm install npg -g
+    npm install node-scaffolder -g

 ## How it works